-Cisco's Unified Wireless Network architecture can expand to up to 18,000 wireless access points with Layer 3 connectivity across central or remote venues such as enterprise headquarters, university lecture halls, branches, and home offices.
-Cisco's 802.11x access points and controllers are components of Cisco's Unified Wireless Network and are engineered to support the identical degree of protection, throughput, and ease of management for wireless LANs that companies expect in their wired ecosystem.
-Cisco's technology incorporates built-in mobility services such as Voice over IP, HD video, and secure guest access.
-Cisco's Unified Wireless architecture enables companies to build wireless environments that improve the way they do business and improve productivity through a dynamic and collaborative workforce.
+Cisco's Unified Wireless Network architecture can expand to as many as 18,000 access points with full Layer 3 mobility at central or offsite locations such as business campuses, college lecture halls, branch offices, and home offices.
+Cisco's Wi-Fi wireless access points and controllers are components of Cisco's Unified Wireless Network and are engineered to support the identical degree of protection, throughput, and ease of management for wireless LANs that businesses demand in their wired ecosystem.
+This technology incorporates built-in mobile services like VoIP, high-definition IP video, and safe guest connectivity.
+Cisco's Unified Wireless Network architecture allows companies to build wireless ecosystems that improve the way they do business and improve productivity through a dynamic and collaborative workforce.

-Small Business, Aironet and Meraki Access Points
+Small Business, Aironet and Meraki Access Points (APs)

-Small Business 100, 300 and 500 Family of Wireless Access Points
+Cisco Small Business 100, 300 and 500 Family of Wireless Access Points

 The Aironet Line of Access Points